Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 This series goes over the topics described in [this talk](https://www.youtube.com/watch?v=Ie97Oe-t8Wk) with extra depth.

 This is part 2 of the series about decision making in software systems.
-Access to all the sections:

 * [The Making of a Decision - Part 1]({% post_url 2025-09-01-making-of-a-decision %})
 *  The Making of a Decision - Part 2 - This article